Intercepting queries with Lua

 New in version 4.4.0: A routingTag can be returned, which is used as an extra name to identify records in the record cache.
 If a routing tag is set and a record would be stored with an ENDS subnetmask in the record cache, it will be stored with the tag instead.
 New request using the same tag will be served by the record in the records cache, avoiding querying authoritative servers.

 The tagged packetcache can e.g. be used to answer queries from cache that have e.g. been filtered for certain IPs (this logic should be implemented in gettag()).
 This ensure that queries are answered quickly compared to setting dq.variable to true.
-In the latter case, repeated queries will pass through the entire Lua script.
+In the latter case, repeated queries will not be found in the packetcache and pass through the entire resolving process, and all relevant Lua hooks wil be called.

 Parameters: